IJSComplexMatter/cddm/doc/optimization.rst

 * You can select the method = 'diff' method and norm = 1 to force calculation without the extra `data_sum` arrays.
 Or, calculate with norm = 0 and method = "corr".
 * For non-iterative version, you can also use `align` = True and try to see if copying and aligning the data in memory before the calculation improves.
+* Use k masks to compute only the part of k-space that interests you.

 Multiple tau algorithm
 ++++++++++++++++++++++